-Of course, when the starters are set, that's when the hard work begins.
-After that, players then get to make their choices on their own ballot, and then American League manager Ned Yost and National League manager Terry Collins must fill out the rest of their rosters around that.
-Who will the players and managers choose?
-Who should they choose?
-There's no time like the present to take a look ahead to predict which names we'll see announced on Tuesday, July 5th at 7:00 p.m.
-ET on the Esurance All-Star Selection Show.
+After that, the player ballot is factored in, and then American League manager Ned Yost and National League manager Terry Collins fill out the rest of their rosters.
+Who will be chosen?
+Who should be chosen?
+Let's predict which names will be announced on Tuesday at 7 p.m.
+ET on the Esurance All-Star Selection Show on ESPN.

-We will, of course, stick to the same rules the respective managers are bound by, and that means every team must be represented in San Diego.
-Their rosters will have 33 players, before the fans add one more in the Final Vote, so we'll stick with that.
-Finally, realize that fans seem equally split between whether this game should represent "baseball's best players," or simply "the players having the best start to 2016," so let's accept that there's no pleasing everyone.
+We'll stick to the same rules the managers are bound by, that every team must be represented in San Diego on July 12.
+Rosters will have 33 players, before the fans add one more in the Final Vote.
+And realizing the split between whether this game should represent "baseball's best players," or simply "players having the best start to 2016," let's accept that there's no pleasing everyone.

 Current fan choice:Salvador Perez, Royals